40 Easy Halloween Crafts Your Kid Will Love to Make

 Those wrappers littering your kitchen table aren’t trash—they’re clever materials for easy Halloween crafts.
 To make this sweet treat, cut out individual letters and glue to black paper.
 From there, decorate with old candy wrappers.
 This craft is enough to cure anyone’s sweet tooth!

 Stick-on window webs

 Requiring nothing more than cardstock, scissors, and a marker, these boo-tactic DIY Halloween decorations couldn’t be easier to make.
-Find the full instructions at Pars Caeli.
+Cut out the swirling design using a pair of scissors before drawing on a ghoulish face with a marker.
 If these paper ghosts scare you, these real events that happened on Halloween are sure to creep you out.

 Pumpkin apple stamps